 COVID 19 in Morocco, Some Final Thoughts

 As we have put this together, the virus has proven resilient and forced many changes.
-The only thing we can expect is more to come.
-Over the coming months and years, we will strive to be as flexible as yogis with you, our clients, as we navigate these uncertain times.
+The only thing we can expect is the unexpected with still more changes to come over the coming months and, likely, years.
+We strive to be as flexible as yogis with you, our clients, as we navigate these uncertain times!

 We all wish the very best of health for you, your family and loved ones and hope you are finding ways to be physically distant, though emotionally engaged throughout all of this.